-Lassila believes that well-being of the staff is an important foundation for the company’s success, because it reflects to so many areas.
+Lassila believes that the well-being of the staff is an important foundation for the company’s success because it reflects to so many areas.

 Potma takes care of its staff, e.g. by paying a voluntary pension and arranging decent occupational health care.
-A few times a year, joint recreational activities are organized, for example in the form of a theater trip or a trip to watch national level ice hockey match.
+A few times a year, joint recreational activities are organized, for example in the form of a theatre trip or a trip to watch a national level ice hockey match.

 Investing in personnel is part of Potma’s principles of sustainable business.
 The company is ready to invest in staff training in the long term.
 According to Lassila, skilled and committed employees are in everyone’s interest.

 Sustainability also shows in caring for the environment.

 – As a company based in Lapland, clean nature is part of our everyday life and we know how to appreciate it.
 Our products are environmentally friendly and all waste from the factory is recycled accurately.
 Lightweight aluminium panels reduce the load on ships and thus reduce emissions.
 We consider all of these issues closely during the product development, Antti Lassila says.

 When logistics works, the location of a specialist company like Potma doesn’t matter much in today’s global marketplace.

 Potma’s location in the Tornio River Valley near the border is an advantage in many ways, not least because of the logistics.
 A concrete example of this was obtained at the end of 2019 when the transport industry went on strike in Finland while a European customer was waiting for a large and urgent delivery.
 The goods were delivered to the customer on time through Sweden.
 This ensured the transaction and customer relationship.